Is DreamHost good?

 |SPEED:||1,815 ms (average between Jan 2022 to Dec 2022)|

 |UPTIME:||99.86% (average between Jan 2022 to Dec 2022)|

 |APPS:||WordPress, Blogger, Drupal, Shopify, Wix, and more|

-|FEATURES:||Unlimited bandwidth and storage, free SSL, free domain 1st year, automated backups|
+|FEATURES:||Unlimited bandwidth, free SSL certificate, free domain for one year, automated backups|

 |HOSTING PLANS:||Shared, Cloud, WordPress, VPS, and Dedicated Servers|

-|SITE TRANSFER:||Free for WordPress Sites|
+|SITE TRANSFER:||Free for WordPress sites|